Excel NORMSINV (Table of Contents)

 Introduction to Excel NORMSINV

-NORMSINV function in Excel is used to calculate the probability of inverse normal cumulative distribution, which has a mean and standard deviation.
+The NORMSINV function in Excel calculates the probability of inverse normal cumulative distribution, which has a mean and standard deviation.
 Normsinv function can be seen as Norm.S.Inv.
-To find NORMSINV, first, we need to calculate the Normal Distribution of; we must have X, Mean, Standard Deviation.
+To find NORMSINV, first, we need to calculate the Normal Distribution; we must have X, Mean, and Standard Deviation.
 Once we get the value of Normal Distribution, we can easily calculate NORMSINV using the probability we got as per syntax.

 Syntax of Excel NORMSINV